longouyang/mmturkey/README.markdown

-A tiny library for submitting external HITs on Mechanical Turk.
+A tiny library for sending data from external webpages to Amazon's Mechanical Turk.

 It creates a global JavaScript object, `turk`, that has these five properties: